wisp-forest/docs/docs/lavender/setup.md

 }
 ```

-Then, declare the dependency inside your `dependencies` block and as well as the version you want to use inside your `gradle.properties`
+Then, declare the dependency inside your `dependencies` block and as well as the version you want to use inside your `gradle.properties`.
+Since Lavender depends on owo-lib, it's generally recommended to also include owo-sentinel as a means for your players to easily acquire the library without having to download it themselves.
+Check out [owo's setup page](../owo/setup.md) for more information

 === "build.gradle"
     ```groovy
     dependencies {
         modImplementation "io.wispforest:lavender:${project.lavender_version}"
-    }
+        include "io.wispforest:owo-sentinel:${project.owo_version}" // check owo's page for this version }
     ```